Rise of the Triad: Plot

-A team of special operatives, known as the HUNT (High-risk United Nations Task-force) is sent to San Nicolas Island to investigate deadly cult activity taking place in an ancient monastery.
+A team of special operatives known as the HUNT (High-risk United Nations Task-force) is sent to San Nicolas Island to investigate deadly cult activity taking place in an ancient monastery.
 Their boat, the only way back, is destroyed by patrols, and the team soon learns that the cult plans to systematically destroy nearby Los Angeles.
-The operatives, now unable to return whence they came, are then left to fight their way into the monastery on the island, and eventually put a stop to the cult's activities.
+The operatives, now unable to return whence they came, are then left to fight their way into the monastery on the island and eventually put a stop to the cult's activities.

 During its early stages of development, Rise of the Triad was initially meant to serve as the sequel to Wolfenstein 3D, titled Wolfenstein 3D II: Rise of the Triad.
-The presence of the Walther PP pistol, the MP 40 submachine gun, the Bazooka, and the outfits worn by the enemies allude to Nazi Germany and imply the original aforementioned intent for the development of ROTT.
+The presence of the Walther PP pistol, the MP 40 submachine gun, the bazooka, and the outfits worn by the enemies allude to Nazi Germany and imply the original aforementioned intent for the development of RotT.

 Development history

 Original concept

-Rise of the Triad began its life as a follow-up to Wolfenstein 3D (though it reportedly shares some similarities with Hall's "Doom Bible", which laid out Hall's conception of the video game Doom and even shares the name of one of the protagonists).
+Rise of the Triad began its life as a follow-up to Wolfenstein 3D (though it reportedly shares some similarities with director Tom Hall's "Doom Bible", which laid out Hall's conception of the video game Doom and even shares the name of one of the protagonists).
 The working titles of the game were Wolfenstein II and Wolfenstein 3D: Rise of the Triad.
 It was to use the same game engine code as Wolfenstein 3D, and have new levels, art, and characters.
 The artwork took around six months to do.
 As the game was getting into deeper development, project leader Scott Miller was contacted by John Romero, informing Miller that the project had been cancelled.
-Miller suspected that this was because id Software did not want to draw the spotlight away from their upcoming game, Doom.
-In order to keep as many of the numerous game assets the team had already created from going to waste, Tom Hall came up with a new storyline which still incorporated the Nazi themes seen in the Wolfenstein series.
+Miller suspected that this was because id Software did not want to draw the spotlight away from the upcoming Doom.
+In order to keep as many of the numerous game assets the team had already created from going to waste, Tom Hall came up with a new storyline which still incorporated the Nazi themes seen in the Wolfenstein series, however they would ultimately depart from plotlines involving Nazis, with the final narrative concerning a cult apparently inspired by the Californian folk legend of the Dark Watchers or 'los vigilantes oscuros'.

 According to the Apogee website, the original storyline was the following: After the fall of Hitler, the true powers behind him have drawn into seclusion, planning their next strategy for world domination.
 Three large corporations guided Hitler as a puppet, and now plan the subjugation of the planet to their organization, the Triad.
 Their new plan: having developed nuclear weapons and new V-3 rockets to carry them, they plan to get a stranglehold on the world with the threat of Armageddon.